-Can You Visit Your Spouse in the U.S. While Waiting For Green Card?
+Can You Visit Your Spouse in the U.S. While Waiting For a Green Card?

 It is quite possible for you to visit your spouse in the U.S. while your green card application based on marriage is still pending.
 If you have to do that, it is necessary to submit an application for a tourist visa.
 However, before you go for this option, you need to understand the various risks and challenges involved.